 "Just a matter of being patient and doing your due diligence," says Freed.
 "Opener is fun and you gotta make sure you're enjoying yourself.
 If you can, find a way to fish on the edge of the boats."

-Freed says the masses of boats, especially in the morning, will push the fish out a little deeper (12-13 feet like he said earlier).
+Freed says the masses of boats, especially in the morning, will push the fish out a little deeper (12-13 feet).

 4. Time of day affects type of bait you should use